 He also advises on strategies for shaping copyright policy and represents clients’ interest before government entities that impact the copyright ecosystem, such as Congress, the Copyright Office, and the Department of Justice.

-Paul has been listed in Chambers USA since 2013 for the practices of Trademark and Copyright.
-He was also ranked in Managing Intellectual Property’s “IP Stars” guide and The Legal 500 each year since 2013.
+Paul has been listed in Chambers USA since 2013 for the practices of Trademark and Copyright, with clients describing Paul as having "tremendous expertise and knowledge; he does an excellent job representing our interests."
+He has also been ranked in Managing Intellectual Property’s “IP Stars” guide and The Legal 500 each year since 2013.
 In 2016, Paul was named a WIPR leader by World IP Review.

 He is a member of The Copyright Society of the USA and the International Trademark Association.
 Paul frequently lectures on issues related to copyright, entertainment, and Internet law, and has appeared on television and in the press, commenting on the latest intellectual property issues.
 Paul previously served as chair of the New York State Bar Association Intellectual Property Law Section, co-chair of the Copyright Committee and a member of the Entertainment, Arts and Sports Law Section.